cs3216/cs3216.github.io/coursework/project/index.md

 - A mobile application.
 You may choose to build a native app if you like
 - An entry for the Microsoft Imagine Cup
 - Some amusement – cute and useless, but _fun_ and popular
-- A e-learning application of sorts
+- An e-learning application of sorts
 - An Internet of Things hack
 - An application to improve school life, something along the lines of NUSMods / NUSWhispers?

 The possibilities are endless.
 If you plan to develop a social networking application, you are expected to deploy your Final Project at least two to three weeks before the end of the semester because the "proof of the pudding is in the eating".
-You should get _real_ people to use your applications and the popularity of your application can be (but is not the only) criteria for the evaluation.
+You should get _real_ people to use your applications, and the popularity of your application can be (but is not the only) criteria for the evaluation.

-If one of the apps you developed for one of the previous assignments turned out be to very popular (i.e. has lots of users or a high growth rate) or has perceived potential, you may also choose to further develop it as your Final Project.
-The only minor complication is that you might be "locked in" to work with same team members.
+If one of the apps you developed for one of the previous assignments turned out to be to very popular (i.e. has lots of users or a high growth rate) or has perceived potential, you may also choose to further develop it as your Final Project.
+The only minor complication is that you might be "locked-in" to work with the same team members.
 We leave you to sort such things out by yourself.

 ## Course Policy on Final Project Groupings

 People can be in two Final Project groups.
-This happens often when someone from an assignment group gets distracted and want to try something new, but cannot really bear to "leave their baby" and still want to be a part of that group.
+This often happens when someone from an assignment group gets distracted and want to try something new but cannot really bear to "leave their baby" and still want to be a part of that group.
 Fair enough.

-However, your Final Project grade will come from _ONE_ project, that you will specify/declare right at the onset, i.e. by the end of the mid-term break.
-There rationale for this policy is that we don't want people to jump ship halfway and leave others high and dry.
+However, your Final Project grade will come from _ONE_ project that you will specify/declare right at the onset, i.e. by the end of the mid-term break.
+The rationale for this policy is that we don't want people to jump ship halfway and leave others high and dry.
 With this policy, everyone knows everyone's priorities.
 The "extra" members don't count towards the 4-member limit for a project team.

-If you decide to work with external parties, we do not have any official guide on what compensation you should negotiate for.
+If you decide to work with external parties, we do not have any official guide on what compensation you should negotiate.
 We leave it to you to decide for yourselves what is fair.
 However, DO NOT work for companies that clearly neither value nor respect you.

 ## Final Project Proposal

 Your team should submit a project proposal by **{{ site.data.assignments.project.proposal_submission | date: "%A, %-d %B %Y, %H:%M" }}**.
-The proposal should by about 4 to 5 pages (maximum of 6) in length and address (at least) the following points:
+The proposal should be about 4 to 5 pages (maximum of 6) in length and address (at least) the following points:

 1. Description of the application you plan to develop.
 2. Are there any existing applications out there that are similar?
 What makes your application special?
 Why did you choose your idea?